-Complaints or problems must be resolved directly with the person(s) involved using standard problem-solving techniques.
+Complaints or problems must be resolved directly with the person(s) involved using standard problem-solving techniques in good faith effort.

-If the issue is not resolved after repeated attempts at problem-solving, the complaint or problem must be explained to that person's supervisor in writing.
+If the issue is not resolved after repeated attempts at problem-solving, the complaint or problem will be taken to the director.
+If the director is one of the parties, it will then be taken to a board member.